AndreasSchantl/ExpenseManager/readme.md

 <p align="center"><img src="public/images/logo.svg"></p>

 ## Expense Manager
-The Expense Manager is a web application that should give you a simple way to track all of your expeneses.
+The Expense Manager is a web application that should give you a simple way to track all of your expenses.
 Mostly every day we pay something in cash and don't see how much we actually spend on different sort of things.
 That's where Expense Manager comes in.
 Create new expense types and digitalize all your bills and expenses.
 Keep track of them and get to know your cost of living.